Free Accounting Consultation

 To make things a little easier to understand, we've written up a quick guide below.
 After reading our guide, you'll understand what benefits in kind are, have a clearer idea of which ones are taxable (and which ones aren't), and get an overview of what you need to do when it comes to reporting and paying taxes on benefits in kind.

 Do keep in mind that this isn't a definitive guide, as HMRC's decision to impose a tax varies by situation.
-If you need specific advice, we recommend speaking to an accountant.
+If you need specific advice, do consult our specialist accountants at Forma.